jefferyhe/c_webserver/README.md

+###c_webserver

-• A two-mode multi-thread web server by extending a simple server framework, which is able to serve massive client requests and generate responses effectively.
+A two-mode multi-thread web server by extending a simple server framework, which is able to serve massive client requests and generate responses effectively.

 • Mode 1: create a thread for each request, and free it after done.